 Due to its ubiquity and abundance, it has an extensive history in construction, along with lime, volcanic ash and limestone, important materials for ancient civilizations.

 Currently, silica sand has countless uses in construction, as it’s highly useful for making quality concrete and mortars.

 Uses of silica sand

-Silica is a fundamental component in the manufacture of artificial glass, ceramics and concrete.
+The uses of silica sand are varied because silica is a fundamental component in the manufacture of artificial glass, ceramics and concrete.

 Below, we mention the main areas and construction activities in which silica sand is usually used: